KyrianU/Mr-Hangman/README.md

   * Python
 * The other languages included in the project was javascript, html and css.
 However those languages were part of the code Institute template that was used to create this project.

+# Bugs

+* While testing the game, at first it was very hard to determine how many letters were in the hidden word, as the space I initially wrote('_') didn't do enough to seperate the letters.
+To combat this, I replaced this expression ('_') to (" _ ") which solved the issue
+* There was no feature that allowed the user to see a list of all the guessed letters.
+I then added this in the while loop in the play_game function.
+* world_completion variable (line 144 in gitpod) had to be indented as it was throwing an error message which read "line too long
+* run.py python file was showing minor issues such as 'trailing whitespace' when checked in Pep8 online, however it does not look like it interferes with the functionality of the game.